Merchandise on the sales floor can look pretty, but it is your money sitting there.

 You’ll pay them minimum wage cash and have pizza and sodas.
 They must call you in advance to confirm.

-Get their name, cell phone and email address.
-Signup any that call – some won’t show and you’ll be covered.
+Get their name, cell phone, and email address.
+Sign up any who call – some won’t show, and you’ll be covered.

 Get plenty of pencils with erasers.

-Order a couple pizzas to be delivered with soft drinks.
+Order a couple of pizzas to be delivered with soft drinks.

-No horseplay, accuracy is expected, be nice to each other, if you don’t follow rules, you’ll be asked to leave.
+No horseplay, accuracy is expected, and be nice to each other.
+If you don’t follow the rules, you’ll be asked to leave.

 No one will be paid until they have signed their time card and all information filled out.